 - A description of any measures taken or proposed to minimise risks

-- Please submit Annual Safety Reports using the Annual Safety Report Form.
+- Please submit Annual Safety Reports (ASR) via SAGE.
+See How to submit an Annual Safety Report (ASR)

 - DSURs may serve as the annual safety report, but are not required.
-They must be accompanied with a completed Annual Safety Report Template.
+They can be uploaded to the Annual Safety Report Form on SAGE.

 Annual Project/Progress Reports

-Due on 01 May - Annual Reports for projects that have been approved in January to April in any year do not need to be submitted until 01 May the following year
+Due 01 May - Annual Reports for projects that have been approved in January to April in any year do not need to be submitted until 01 May the following year.

 - The completion and submission of an annual report is part of the conditions of ethical approval for all projects.